 Branded safety vests, t-shirts, temporary signage, gloves, tools/tool rental and marketing efforts.

-Clean-up supplies including litter sticks, trash and recycling bags and safety vests are available upon request through Keep Charlotte Beautiful.
+Please note that clean-up supplies, including litter sticks, trash and recycling bags, and safety vests, are available upon request through Keep Charlotte Beautiful.

 Program supplies, signage, bins, design fees and installation.

 Beautification and placemaking enhancements, decorative elements including sculpture, painted pavement, murals, mosaics, decorative signal cabinet wraps, seating & benches.
 Façade improvements may include help your neighbor campaigns to manage lawns, landscaping and minor exterior home repairs, painting and other enhancements.

 Community gardens, hydroponic gardens, street plantings, moveable planters or hanging baskets, trees, shrubs and other landscaping to promote bees, butterflies and other species, food production and clean air.

 Gardening tools/tool rental, design, signage, decorative elements including planter boxes and benches, potting soil and perennial plants*.

 *Must include at least 50% native plant species.

 KCB Board Members will review applications and score them based on the following criteria:

 Project Impact & Community Need (10 Points)